ansys/pymapdl/docs/source/user_guide/mapdl.rst

         mapdl.run("*VWRITE,LABEL(1),VALUE(1,1),VALUE(1,2),VALUE(1,3)")
         mapdl.run("(1X,A8,'   ',F10.1,'  ',F10.1,'   ',1F5.3)")

-Also note that macros created within pyansys (rather than loaded from a file) do not appear to run correctly.
+Also note that macros created within PyMAPDL (rather than loaded from a file) do not appear to run correctly.
 For example, the macro ``DISP`` created using the ``*CREATE`` command within APDL: